UBC-MDS/credit_default_prediction/CODE_OF_CONDUCT.md

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

 A working group of community members is committed to promptly addressing any reported issues.
 The working group is made up of this project's contributors and users.
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the working group by e-mail (credit-prediction@googlegroups.com).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the working group by e-mail (liannah1@student.ubc.ca).
 Messages sent to this e-mail address will not be publicly visible but only to the working group members.
-The working group currently includes
+The working group currently includes:

 Arushi Ahuja
 Karanpreet Kaur